 Enrollment and Class Size: Our diverse population of approximately 500 students comes from Newark, Pike Creek, Hockessin, Wilmington, North Wilmington and neighboring areas of Pennsylvania and Maryland.
 Class sizes range from 12-18 per class in Early Childhood to 18-22 per class in Kindergarten through 8.

 Curriculum: Sequential academic curriculum includes an emphasis on the communication arts (spelling, reading, writing, grammar, public speaking), science, technology, engineering and math (STEM), history, geography, world language, economics and study skills (Learning Applications - LeApps™).
 Sixth- through eighth-grade students participate in a unique Character Development Program with an emphasis on citizenship and leadership.
 Achievement grouping provides the appropriate pacing for varying skill levels.
-Through varied instruction and an increasingly learner-centered approach, including project-based learning and collaborative work, students learn to think critically, approach problems creatively and work with others.
+Through varied instruction and an increasingly learner-centered approach, including project-based learning, blended learning and collaborative work, students learn to think critically, approach problems creatively and work with others.

 Co-curricular: Instrumental and vocal music lessons, art, physical education, health, technology instruction and athletics (all included in tuition).